LeoLTM/acc-race-kiosk/interceptor/README.md

 **Antivirus false positives**:
 - PyInstaller executables sometimes trigger antivirus warnings
-- Add exclusion for `RaceInterceptor.exe` in Windows Defender
+- Add exclusion for `Interceptor.exe` in Windows Defender
 - Sign the executable with a code signing certificate for production use

 ### 7. Clean Build Artifacts